marionmorel/codecademy-near-me-3/README.md

-# NearMe 2
+# NearMe 3

 ## Codecademy Project

 NearMe is creating an AngularJS app for their location-based service service.
 The app displays places of interest on a map.
-When you click on a map marker, a popup with a message displays.
+Now when you click on the About link at the top right, an page with more information about the app displays.